BLI Has Teamed Up With the Best

 Financial Intelligence Books:

-First published in 2006, with a revised edition in 2009, Financial Intelligence: A Manager’s Guide to Knowing What the Numbers Really Mean has become a business best-seller and one of The Top 100 Best Business Books of All Time.
+Financial Intelligence: A Manager’s Guide to Knowing What the Numbers Really Mean has become a business best-seller and one of The Top 100 Best Business Books of All Time.
 Financial Intelligence was written in the same learning style as if attending one of Joe or Karen’s training sessions; thoughtfully laying out definitions and concepts, while sprinkling in entertaining and relatable stories from well known corporations.
 This handbook is a great resource to help you and your team “talk the numbers” confidently.

 Joe and Karen contributed with Harvard to the Financial Basics for Managers Ebook to provide the tools managers need to understand their financials and compare how they stack up against their competitors.